Marksville, Louisiana: History

 The land where Marksville was founded on was once a meeting place, leading to the present day Marksville Prehistoric Indian Site.

 Marksville is named after Marc Eliche (Marco Litche or Marco de Élitxe, as recorded by the Spanish), a Sephardic Jewish trader believed to be from Venice, who established a trading post after his wagon broke down in this area.
 His Italian name was recorded by a Spanish priest as Marco Litche; French priests, who were with colonists, recorded his name as Marc Eliche or Mark Eliché after his trading post was established about 1794.
 Marksville was noted on Louisiana maps as early as 1809, after the United States acquired the territory in the Louisiana Purchase of 1803.
 Eliche later donated the land that became the Courthouse Square in the center of Marksville.

 Marksville's population has numerous families of Anglo Americans ancestry, in addition to African Americans, European Americans, and persons of mixed European-African ancestry.
 Many of the families had ancestors here since the city was incorporated.

 Marksville became the trading center of a rural area developed as cotton plantations.
 After the United States outlawed the Atlantic slave trade in 1808, enslavers purchased African-American slaves through the domestic slave trade; a total of more than one million were transported to the Deep South from the Upper South in the first half of the 19th century.
 Enslavers typically bought slaves from markets in New Orleans, where they had been taken via the Mississippi River or by the coastal slave trade at sea.
-Solomon Northup, a free black from Saratoga Springs, New York, was kidnapped and sold into slavery in Louisiana.
+Solomon Northup, a free black man from Saratoga Springs, New York, was kidnapped and sold into slavery in Louisiana.
 After being held for nearly 12 years on plantations in Avoyelles Parish, he was freed in 1853 with the help of Marksville and New York officials.
 Northup's memoir, which he published after returning to New York, was the basis of the 2013 movie 12 Years A Slave, of the same name.
+On January 4, 2026 (the 173rd anniversary of his release from slavery), Hope Out of Darkness, a bronze statue of Northup created by American sculptor Wesley Wofford, will be unveiled in Marksville.
+Commissioned by the Solomon Northup Committee for Commemorative Works, the sculpture depicts Northup breaking free from chains with papers (his narrative) as a torch, symbolizing freedom and resilience.